sonic-net/SONiC/doc/Sonic-mclag-hld.md

 ## 5.6.
 ICCP consistence check

-This lite version does consistence check for the following contents:
+This lite version does consistency check for the following contents:
 1 Peer IP, local IP will be checked against with message contents.
 2 Enable MC-LAG portchannel interface check: if it is L3 interface, then the IP address assigned must be the same.
 If they join a vlan, then the vlan must be the same etc.
 3 Peer-link in both devices must be the same type.